dimix/CocosStoryboard/README.md

 CocosStoryboard
 ===============

-CocosViewController is a class to use Cocos2D v3.1 and UIKit + Storyboards.
+CocosViewController is a clss that allow to use to use Cocos2D v3.1 and UIKit + Storyboards.

 The documentation is in CocosViewController header file.